City-of-Melbourne/govcore/research/template-representation.md

 and

-`Validating data` menas making sure that the `values` conform to some rules.
+`Validating data` means making sure that the `values` conform to some rules.

 Two questions are bugging me right now: